ajaydsouza/twittercounter/readme.txt

 Contributors: Ajay D'Souza
 Donate link: http://ajaydsouza.com/donate/
 Stable Tag: trunk
-Requires at least: 2.5
+Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.4
+License: GPLv2 or later

 Integrate TwitterCounter.com badges on your blog to display the number of followers you have on Twitter